What Can a Dropbox Folder Help Us?

 MultCloud offers you 3 choices distinguished by sharing scope and security level to share a Dropbox folder to others.

 Step 1: Click “Create Account” or “Sign up Free” in MultCloud sign-in page.
-You can also click “Try without signing up” to receive a temporary account to log in without your personal information.

 Step 2: Click "+Add Cloud" in the left sidebar to add all your Dropbox accounts into MultCloud.